 Step 2.
 From the BIOS Main menu screen, select Boot.

 Step 3.
 At the Boot interface, select UEFI/BIOS Boot Mode, and press Enter.

-Step 5.
+Step 4.
 Then the UEFI/BIOS Boot Mode dialog box appears.
-Here you can use the up and down arrows to select UEFI for UEFI boot mode or Legacy for BIOS boot mode, and then press Enter.
+Here you can use the Up and Down arrows to select UEFI for UEFI boot mode or Legacy for BIOS boot mode, and then press Enter key.

 Step 5.
 Press F10 or a specific key depending on your BIOS to save the changes and exit the screen.

-You see, to convert system disk from MBR to GPT without data loss is very simple by using MiniTool Partition Wizard Pro Ultimate Edition.
+You see, to convert system disk to MBR or GPT without data loss is very simple by using MiniTool Partition Wizard Pro Ultimate Edition.
 If you want to use UEFI boot mode and enjoy its fast booting speed or you want to switch UEFI back to BIOS boot mode, try using MiniTool Partition Wizard to convert your disk now!

 If you have any question about how to convert a disk to MBR or GPT, or if you have other better solutions, you can leave a message on the following comment zone and we will reply as soon as possible.
 If you need any help when using MiniTool software, you may contact us via [email protected].